hishrini/cdc-monitoring/README.md

 5. **Fine-tuning**: Adjust the JMX exporter configurations to include/exclude metrics based on your specific needs.

 6. **Network Configuration**: If running Grafana in Podman, make sure your Prometheus server is accessible from the Grafana container.
 You might need to use your host's IP instead of `localhost` when configuring the Prometheus data source in Grafana.

-7. **Persistence**: For production, configure persistent volumes for Prometheus and Grafana to preserve data across restarts.

 To get started, simply run the `start-monitoring.sh` script, configure the Prometheus data source in Grafana, and import the dashboards.
 This will give you a comprehensive monitoring solution for your Kafka, Kafka Connect, and PostgreSQL with Debezium environment.